SchrodingersMind/telegramCVEFeed/README.md

 ### TODO
  * Add more OOP
- * Send cves that created since last day
+ * Send cves that were created since day of last notification
  * Add exclusion keywords

 ### How it looks